Foundation Diet and Health

 Purchasing - Storage

-Cherry tomatoes and cocktail tomatoes can easily be confused (see below under possible confusions).
+Cherry tomatoes and cocktail tomatoes can easily be confused (see possible confusions below).

-The availability of cherry tomatoes varies depending on the size of the store, catchment area, etc. If you are interested, click on our recorded food prices for the DA-CH countries (above under the ingredient image).
-There you will find current prices from various supermarkets and their price development.
+The availability of cherry tomatoes varies depending on the size of the store, catchment area, etc. Our recorded food prices for the DA-CH countries can be found above under the ingredient image - and by clicking you can see their development at various suppliers.

 Storage tips